Let's address the 5 biggest myths surrounding pickle juice.

 It is important to supplement with electrolytes while fasting.
 When you’re fasting, you are not getting electrolytes from food.
 Your body maintains a reserve of electrolytes stored in the tissues.
 But these deplete quickly.
 This is usually within 24-48 hours after your body runs out of electrolytes, and this is when you will start to feel symptoms of an electrolyte deficiency.

 The most common symptoms are headaches, fatigue, irregular heartbeat, muscle cramps, nausea and just generally feeling unwell overall.
-If you are also eating low carb and/or new to keto you may mistake this feeling for 'carb flu' the term that loosely describes the potential to feel unwell when starting these eating protocols.
+If you are also eating low carb and/or are new to keto you may mistake this feeling for 'carb flu' the term that loosely describes the potential to feel unwell when starting these eating protocols.

 To prevent the symptoms of electrolyte deficiency, intentionally supplement your electrolytes throughout your extended fast.